StudentTraineeCenter/edu-agent/docs/AZURE_DEPLOYMENT.md

 # Azure Deployment Guide

-This guide covers how to deploy EduAgent to Azure using Terraform.
+This guide covers how to deploy EduAgent to Azure using Terraform and the tooling in `deploy/azure/`.

 ## Table of Contents